The Most updated

 Yes – government issued permits are required and can only be bought by licensed tour operators.

-There are only 250 permits per day including personel for the Short Inca Trail.
+There are only 250 permits per day including for the Short Inca Trail.
 All visitors and professional crew need a permit so we recommend booking as soon as there’s availability for your preferred dates.

 HOW LONG DOES IT TAKE FROM KM 104 TO MACHU PICCHU CITY?